cytRasch/plugin-export-format-tutorial/README.md

 ![plentymarkets Logo](http://www.plentymarkets.eu/layout/pm/images/logo/plentymarkets-logo.jpg)

-# Export format plugin tutorial for plentymarkets 7
+# Plugin export format tutorial for plentymarkets 7

-This is a export format plugin tutorial developed by plentymarkets.
+This is a export format tutorial plugin developed by plentymarkets.
 Use this tutorial as an example to integrate a export format in plentymarkets for the elastic export.

 ## Requirements